 An industrial sweeper OEM was encountering a subtle noise variation within a fan assembly.
-The occasional noise vexed engineers so their design engineer reached out to CCTY Bearing for help.
+The occasional noise vexed engineers so their design engineer reached out to CCTY Bearing Company for help.

 The OEM was able to modify a few steps in their internal process to eliminate the noise without encountering added costs.